Raadsl/uptime-pinger/FAQ.md

 The code to create a webserver is different with each language so I will show a nodeJS example, and a Python example.
 If you are using Golang or another language you can just search for a webserver for that language [online](https://www.techopedia.com/definition/658/online)<!--For if you dont understand it:)-->.

 ### NodeJS example:
+There are 2 ways to create a webserver
+The 1st (and the easiest) way:
+Go to the shell and type `npm install replit-alive-server` Now go to your main file and paste this somewhere: `require('replit-alive-server')();`.
+It should start the webserver! <br><br>
+The 2nd way:
 Just paste this in the main js file you use.
 ```js
 var http = require('http');